openlyst/CVR-PlayerController/README.md

 ## How to use

-For **being controlled**, enable the "Allow being controlled" from the mod's BTKUI tab and configure your permission preferences and optionally a whitelist.
+For **being controlled**, enable "Allow being controlled" from the mod's BTKUI tab and configure your permission preferences and optionally a whitelist.

-For **controlling another user**, ensure that the target has control consent enabled and their whitelist configured properly, and click the user's name from the control tab.
+For **controlling another user**, ensure that the target has control consent enabled and their whitelist is configured properly, and click the user's name from the control tab.

 ## Building